theplant/pak/README.md

 github.com/theplant/req2: 1d1416e1f8fce75311d2afe5fc391aac84927601
 ```

-When you go to package req1 or req2, you can see these two packages are on the status that you specify in `Pakfile` and `Pakfile.lock`.
+When you go to package req1 or req2, you can see these two packages are on status that you specified in `Pakfile` and `Pakfile.lock`.

 ## How Pak works